Bohdan-Khomtchouk/Biochat/desc.md

-# Biochats relevance algorithms
+# Biochat relevance algorithms

-Biochats is a collection of procedures to group records by similarity based on their free text description and other meta information.
+Biochat is a collection of procedures to group records by similarity based on their free text description and other meta information.
 The records are obtained from the datasets of biological experiment data, such as GDS and GSE.
 The data is collected using web scraping.